-Minutes of the Committee of the Whole Me January 12, 2016. eting of the Niagara Catholic District School Board held on Approved on February 9, 2016.
+Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on January 12, 2016.

+Approved on February 9, 2016.

 Fr.
-Paul MacNeil Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer

-COMMITTEE OF THE WHOLE
+Paul MacNeil Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD COMMITTEE OF THE WHOLE FEBRUARY 9, 2016

-TOPIC: UNAPPROVED MINUTES OF THE POLICY COMMITTEE

-MEETING OF JANUARY 26, 2016
+TOPIC:UNAPPROVED MINUTES OF THE POLICY COMMITTEE MEETING OF JANUARY 26, 2016